concourse/time-resource/README.md

 #### Parameters

-*None.*
+* `wait`: *Optional.* If `true`, pauses execution until the given timestamp.

 ### `out`: Produce the current time.

-Returns a version for the current timestamp.
-This can be used to record the time within a build plan, e.g. after running some long-running task.
+Returns a version for the specified timestamp.
+This can be used to record the current time within a build plan, e.g. after running some long-running task, or to calculate a future timestamp.

 #### Parameters

-*None.*
+* `after`: *Optional.* The interval to add to the current time when creating a new version.
+Valid values: `60s`, `90m`, `1h`.

 ## Examples